Bielorusse/Erdorbit_random/README.md

 I basically rewrote the Erdorbit script in Python3, to get to know the language, and added a random parameters generation feature, to find new ideas of interesting orbital parameters. <br>

-Added in this version:
+Added in this version:<br>
+    - refactoring:<br>
+        - names improved: more explicit and use CamelCase
+        - functions added for more abstraction
+            - compute positions
+            - adaptCoordinatesToCanvasFrame
+            - resizeDrawingToFitCanvas
+            - drawOrbit
+            - getInputParameters
-  - rotation velocity corrected
+            - displayInputParameters
-  - down button, which rotates the drawing